Juanen100/SBMI-Decomp/README.md

 ## SBMI Retro (Closed down)
 A parallel project that attempted to reimplement the game in Godot 4 with a different design approach, but it was eventually discontinued.
 ## SBMI-Decomp (SpongeBob Moves In!
 Decompilation, formerly SBMI-Decomp)
-SBMI-Decomp initially started as a separate effort led by Juanen100, focused on reverse engineering game files from the OBB.
-Later, with the involvement of vurzk-dev (Markut), the project evolved under the same name into a Unity-based reconstruction effort, integrating extracted assets and iteratively improving game functionality.
+SBMI-Decomp initially began as a reverse engineering project led by Juanen100, with the aim of extracting and understanding the game's files from the OBB.
+As development progressed, vurzk-dev (Markut) joined the project, working alongside Juanen100 to restore shaders, repair broken scripts, and resolve numerous bugs that had prevented the game from functioning correctly.
+With Markut later assuming the role of Head Developer, the project evolved beyond simple asset extraction into a Unity-based reconstruction, integrating recovered assets and steadily rebuilding core gameplay systems until it reached a playable state.
+Supported by Juanen100's continued guidance as both mentor and collaborator, their combined efforts ultimately brought the game back to life for the community.

 ### Commemorations